dje4om/puppet-influxdb_reporter/README.md

 [![Build Status](https://travis-ci.org/dje4om/puppet-influxdb-reporter.svg?branch=master)](https://travis-ci.org/dje4om/puppet-influxdb-reporter)

-Rework and updated version of Derek Tracy's report processor: https://forge.puppetlabs.com/tracyde/influxdb_reporter Thx to him for this great idea to collect metrics of agents in InfluxDB ;)
+Rework of Derek Tracy's report processor: https://forge.puppetlabs.com/tracyde/influxdb_reporter Still a fork because of many changes !

+Thx for his great idea to collect metrics of agents in InfluxDB ;)

-Extended
+Extended version
 --------
-InfluxDB Reporter now push events to InfluxDB to allow you to display then to Grafana annotations !
+InfluxDB Reporter allow you to push events to InfluxDB and displaying them as Grafana annotations !

 Example of query for annotations :
 * All events: `select event from events where $timeFilter and host =~ /$host/`
 * Only success events: `select event from events where $timeFilter and host =~ /$host/ and status = 'success'`

+Travis CI has been added for better quality (puppet & ruby)

 Description
 -----------

 A Puppet report processor for sending metrics and events to an [InfluxDB](http://influxdb.com/) server.

-Allow you to diplay Puppet events as [Grafana annotations](http://docs.grafana.org/reference/annotations).
+Allow you to display Puppet events as [Grafana annotations](http://docs.grafana.org/reference/annotations).

 Requirements
 ------------

-This has been tested with this versions but it should work with older versions of Puppet:
+This has been tested in production with these versions :

 * Puppet 3.8.x to Puppet 4.10.x
 * PuppetServer 1.1.x to PuppetServer 2.3.x
 * InfluxDB 0.9.4.2 to InfluxDB 1.3.x
-* Gem influxdb 0.2.4 to influxdb 0.3.0
+* Gem influxdb 0.2.4 to influxdb 0.3.x

 * Works on Passenger masters & PuppetServer masters

-* based on report format v4 from puppet : https://docs.puppet.com/puppet/3.8/reference/format_report.html#report-format-4
+* originaly based on report format v4 from puppet : https://docs.puppet.com/puppet/3.8/reference/format_report.html#report-format-4
-* works with report format v5
+* currently works with report format v5/v6
+* not yet tested with puppet 5.x but problably works, will be in a close release

 Installation & Usage
 --------------------